torpedro/flares/clients/python/README.md

 Catch `ValidationError`, `TransportError` (with `timed_out`), `HTTPError` (with `status_code`), or `DecodeError`; all inherit `FlaresError`.
 Error messages do not include secrets or provider response bodies.
 A successful HTTP response with notification status `failed` is a normal result, not an exception. `pending` means accepted, not delivered.
 Requests never retry or follow redirects automatically.
 Reuse an explicit alert idempotency key after an uncertain outcome.

 Development (from this directory): `uv sync --locked`, `uv run pytest tests`, `uv build`.
-Run the repository contract suite after building the server and Rust contract driver; see the root README.
+Run the repository contract suite after building the server and Rust contract driver; see [Development](../../docs/development.md).